Neural network parametrized level sets for image segmentation: Numerical results

 To verify our theoretical results, we run the parametrized Chan–Vese algorithm with $m=4$ (allowing at most $2^4=16$ distinct segments) using both randomly initialized parameters and pre-trained parameters for initialization, and then compare the results.

-Our algorithm (\autoref{alg:paraCV}) requires an initialization of the level-set functions, which is computed from training samples.
+Our algorithm (\autoref{alg:paraCV}) requires an initialization of the level set functions, which is computed from training samples.
 For training the initialization, we used \autoref{alg:nn-train}.
-The datasets for training consist of $2000$ images of size $50 \times 50$ pixels, each containing circles with variations in size and position.
-The datasets are split into training and validation sets using a 90–10 ratio.
-Each network, corresponding to a level-set function, is a linear neural network consisting of a single hidden layer with $8 \times 50 \times 50$ neurons.
-It uses the sigmoid activation function with $\ve=0.5$ and is trained using the AdamW optimizer with a learning rate of $3.10^{-5}$ and a weight decay rate of $10^{-3}$.
-The model is trained for 100 epochs, where each epoch represents one full pass through the training dataset.
+The datasets for training consist of $2000$ images of size $50 \times 50$ pixels, each containing three random objects chosen from circles, triangles, squares, hearts, and rectangles, with varying sizes and positions.
+The dataset is split into training and validation sets using an 80–20 ratio.
+Each network, corresponding to a level set function, is a linear neural network consisting of a single hidden layer with $10 \times 50 \times 50$ neurons.
+It uses the sigmoid activation function with $\ve=1$ and is trained using the AdamW optimizer with a learning rate of $3.10^{-5}$ and a weight decay rate of $3.10^{-3}$.
+The model is trained for 10 epochs, where each epoch represents one full pass through the training dataset.
 The hyperparameters were chosen through iterative testing to best match the characteristics of our dataset and achieve stable training performance.

 For parametrized Chan-Vese functional optimization (\autoref{alg:paraCV}), the regularization parameters are chosen as $\mu = 0.5, \nu = 0$.
-Smooth approximation of Heaviside and Dirac-delta functions are used with $\ve = 0.5$.
+Smooth approximation of Heaviside and Dirac-delta functions are used with $\ve = 1$.
 The gradient of the Chan-Vese functional with respect to the parameters is calculated using automatic differentiation (autograd), which relies on the analytic gradient calculation using the chain rule.
 The parameters are then optimized using AdamW.

-\paragraph{Visualization results} We evaluate performance qualitatively through visual inspection of the segmentation boundaries and compare the convergence behavior of the Chan–Vese functional across different conditions: using trained versus randomly initialized networks, varying $\ve$ values, and employing stochastic versus deterministic optimizers.
+\paragraph{Visualization results} We evaluate the performance of our proposed method qualitatively through visual inspection of the segmentation boundaries and compare the convergence behavior of the Chan–Vese functional across different conditions: using trained versus randomly initialized networks, varying $\ve$ values, and employing stochastic versus deterministic optimizers.